dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 First we need to make sure the firewall on those systems is updated.
 Without `openshift-ansible` automating CNS deployment the ports necessary for running GlusterFS are not yet opened.

-&#8680; Next, create a file called `configure-firewall.yml` and copy&paste the following contents:
+&#8680; First, create a file called `configure-firewall.yml` and copy&paste the following contents:

 <kbd>configure-firewall.yml:</kbd>
 ```yaml